memcachier/docs/heroku_articles/rack-cache-memcached-rails31.md

 >Local installation instructions for other OSs can be found in the [MemCachier add-on article](https://devcenter.heroku.com/articles/memcachier#local-usage).

 To run your application locally and test the Rack::Cache setup you will need to have memcached installed.
-You can install it on Mac OSX using a tool such as homebrew.
+You can install it on macOS using a tool such as Homebrew.

 ```term
 $ brew install memcached
 ```

-At the end of installation homebrew will give you instructions on how to start memcached manually and automatically on system start.
+At the end of installation Homebrew will give you instructions on how to start memcached manually and automatically on system start.

 ## Rails cache-store and Rack::Cache